ioccc-src/winner/faq.md

 set is different in macOS (which by default is `clang`: even when run as `gcc`!) than Linux (due to versions and possibly other things)!

-Given that your submission **MUST** work as documented, you may be safer to say that your submission keeps the number of warnings and `-Wno-foo` options while compiling with `clang -Weverything` at a minimum.
+Given that your entry **MUST** work as documented, you may be safer to say that your entry keeps the number of warnings and `-Wno-foo` options while compiling with `clang -Weverything` at a minimum.
 You might want to say the version number and platform too as an extra safety net.
-Because if you claim zero warnings, and we find a warning situation, this may diminish the value of your submission as it is not as documented.
+Because if you claim zero warnings, and we find a warning situation, this may diminish the value of your entry as it is not as documented.
 Thus it might be wise to point this out and if you can test it in multiple platforms (or versions of `clang`, see below note) this would be advisable.